EDS-Bioinformatics-Laboratory/FSS-Navigator/README.md

 ------

 * Directories starting with a dot (e.g., .git) are not recognized as a directory.
 Not really a problem but needs to be solved.
 * The construct 'item in' searches for substrings.
 Therefore, if you have a file test.abc and in the configuration file you specify filesInclude = xtest.abc, then test.abc is also included in the tree.
+* If the markdown file contains images then the conversion to html does not yet work correctly (i.e., the html doesn't contain the images)
+* Links in the 0_PROJECT.md file do not work once this file is embed as an html file in Navigate.html.